 Best Bamix hand blender to buy today

-In the light of recent changes to the marketing of the Bamix machines, its probably only going to get even more difficult to understand which is the best bamix to buy.
+However, in light of recent changes to the marketing of the Bamix machines, it looks like there are loads more on the market now, and as a result, its probably only going to get even more difficult to understand which is the best bamix to buy.
 So we felt its time to decipher the range for you.

-Initially we assumed the name of the Bamix machine ( eg Classic, Mono, Deluxe, SwissLine, Gastro) described which blender stick you got (power, shaft length) .
+When we first looked at this brand, we assumed the model name of the Bamix machine eg. Classic, Mono, Deluxe, Swissline, & Gastro (all on Amazon) only related to a different type of blender stick (with respect to power, shaft length, colour) .
 But no !
-The names are essentially describing a package of goods.
-There are actually only a few main blender stick machines, and the names of the ranges are actually meant to determine the accessories that are packaged up with the stick
+In fact, there are actually only a few main blender stick machines, and the names of the ranges are actually meant to determine the accessories that are packaged up with the stick itself.

 Bamix model comparison